ErpNetDocs/tech/advanced/data-objects/track-changes.md

 >
 > If you try to configure a level lower than the default tracking levels, the option will be ignored.

-### Enable or disable attributes change tracking
+### Enable or disable attribute changes tracking for document entities

-You can configure one of three **rules** which determine how field changes are tracked in a certain document type.

-For instance, if you create a sales order, any subsequent changes to its fields may be collected in a dedicated **Change history** panel, allowing you to see technical details about each modification as well as which user made them.

-This may be useful for invoices and other field-sensitive documents but may result in unnecessary accummulation of data if not needed.
+Tracking attributes changing history may be useful for invoices and other field-sensitive documents but may result in unnecessary accumulation of data if not needed.
+Therefore, a specific configuration can be applied to each document type.

-#### Track Attribute Changes rules
+You can define how attribute (field) changes to be tracked for documents of a certain type through the Track Attribute Changes field in the document type definition.

-Within the **Track Attribute Changes** field of a document type configuration, it is possible to enforce one of the following rules:
+Within the Track Attribute Changes field, it is possible to enforce one of the following **rules**:

-- **Default** - Allows all changes within the particular document type to be tracked. **Does not** apply if the document is transitional.
+•	**Default** - Allows attribute changes for the documents of the particular document type to be tracked.
+Does not apply if the document is transitional.
-- **Force Disable** - Prevents the ability for changes to be tracked.
+•	**Force Disable** - Prevents the ability for changes to be tracked.
-- **Force Enable** - Allows all changes to be tracked **regardless** of whether the document is transitional or not.
+•	**Force Enable** - Allows attribute changes to be tracked regardless of whether the document is transitional or not.

 > [!NOTE]
-> If you create an **adjustment document** for the purpose of correcting a field in an existing document, changes **will not** be tracked regardless of the **Track Attribute Changes** field configuration.
+> Regardless of the **Track Attribute Changes** field configuration:
+> \- attribute changes will not be tracked for adjustment documents
+> \- Level 1 and Level 2 tracking levels will continue to apply, so the data collected by them will be stored and available for review.